Night Soldiers. Allan Furst.

 Commentary suggests that there are pacing problems with some episodes, but I found only one such.
 I had a bit of trouble keeping track of the characters but that’s true of a lot of complex fiction.
 I’m tempted to carry on to one or two of the other novels in this series of 14 or so.
 Others have reported that the first one or two are the best.
 If Dark Voyage is as good as Night Soldiers it would be worth looking into.

 I’d give Alan Furst my highest recommendation for his spy fiction, this story in particular.
 He really captures and holds interest.
-Especially if you are a bit of a World War II history buff but in any case I think you will love it.
+I don’t think you have to be a World War II history buff to enjoy and suspend disbelief reading the dramatic events and great writing of this story.
+I hope you enjoy it.

 9.2/9.3